-The Trustees
+Our Trustees

-In addition to the responsibilities set out in KCSIE 23, The Co-op Academies Trust has charitable status and therefore implements the DfE guidance on Safeguarding and protecting people for charities and trustees.
+The full responsibilities of our Trust Board are set out in Part two of KCSIE (2024) - The management of safeguarding.
+In addition to the responsibilities set out in KCSIE 24, The Co-op Academies Trust has charitable status and therefore implements the DfE guidance on Safeguarding and protecting people for charities and trustees.

-All trustees will have a clear oversight of how safeguarding and protecting people from harm is managed within our Trust.
+All Trustees will have a clear oversight of how safeguarding and protecting people from harm is managed within our Trust.

-The trustees will take all reasonable steps to protect from harm people who come into contact with our Trust.
+Our Trustees will take all reasonable steps to protect from harm people who come into contact with our Trust.
 This includes: